yasinkuyu/keyword-monitor/README.md

 Thank you for considering contributing to the Keyword Position Tracking application!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-If you discover a security vulnerability within the Keyword Position Tracking application, please send an e-mail to [security@example.com](mailto:security@example.com).
-All security vulnerabilities will be promptly addressed.

 ## License

 The Keyword Position Tracking application is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).